Skip to main content

 )

-Replace the hardcoded values by using the SDK to call variables at the locations where your secrets are exposed.
+Replace the hardcoding by using the SDK to call variables: settings.py

 from secret_management import client